-This data set includes data from 335 children living in several western and southern regions of Slovakia.
+This data set includes data from 335 children living in several western and southern regions of Slovakia; Banska Bystrica, Kosice and Presov.
 The data were collected as part of an impact evaluation led by the World Bank.
 The program aimed to improve parenting practices, child development, and enrollment in kindergarten for Roma children.
 The average age of children was 5 years.

 IDELA Domains and Equity

 Average learning and development scores in IDELA domains

 On average, children scored 37% correct on the IDELA assessment.

 There was a large range in children’s skills but the most common score was 41-50% correct.